 Free Online Support and Palo Alto (CA) Discussion Group for Partners

-More than a decade ago, Gina started this free online support/discussion group for the partners of adults with ADHD: ADHD Partner.
+More than a decade ago, Gina started this free online support/discussion group for the partners of adults with ADHD: ADHD Partner with Gina Pera.

-It is a private, moderated group.
-Messages to this Yahoogroup cannot be read by the public, but applicants are advised to use a pseudonym when joining the group, in order to protect privacy and to encourage members in “finding their voice.”
+It is a private, moderated group on the groups.io platform.
+Messages to this group cannot be read by the public.
+Still, applicants are advised to use a pseudonym when joining the group.
+This is to protect privacy (members’ and their ADHD partners’) and to encourage members in “finding their voice.”

 For more than a decade, Gina has co-moderated (with a man who has ADHD) this Palo Alto-based group for adults with ADHD.
 It is a drop-in group, free and open to the public.

 We recommend other books for targeted issues in the Resources section of Adult ADHD-Focused Couple Therapy: Clinical Interventions.